Legio III Augusta: Veteran towns

 Thamugadi, or modern Timgad, was a town founded for the sole purpose of resettling veterans.
 Original inhabitants were given a small plot of land inside the city to build on and a small plot of land outside the city to farm.
 The city grew rapidly, fueled by the security provided by the nearby army camp and the economic prosperity of the mid-2nd century.
 Over the following generations, crops were sold to Rome and the economic status of the cities inhabitants shifted; some became wealthy while others remained in comparative poverty.
 The wealthy were not only able to build better homes for themselves, but also contributed to the town of Timgad by donating money for public monuments.
 The presence of a library within the town signifies a high standard of learning and indicates a high level of prosperity within this veteran settlement.
 Life after the military was apparently not as harsh as life in the military.
 The town's paved streets can still be walked on today, and it is possible to see the numerous public buildings as well.
 A library, a large theater (seating between 4000–5000 people) and most notably an amazing forum are all still standing.
 Trajan's arch is also visible.
 This was built to replace the Lambaesis Gate—a monument built on the street that led to Lambeasis.
 The town itself was most likely a very clean place.
 There are many baths throughout, probably close to 12–14.

 Lifestyle and culture

 Composition of the legion

 Originally, the Legion was composed mainly of Italian soldiers, but by the 3rd century AD the legion was almost entirely of Punic and Libyan origin.
 Italy and Gaul were hard-pressed to cope with the demand for troops during the 2nd century.
 As a result, the African Legions had to get manpower from eastern and local sources.

 Daily life

-When the Legion was not campaigning, it was engaged in vast public works projects across North Africa.
-There was very little serious fighting between the end of Tacfarinas' rebellion in AD 24 and the assassination of Severus Alexander in 235.
-It is believed that a soldier in the Third Augustan during this time spent his days securing food, fuel, fodder, and completing general duties of camp life.
-They rebuilt structures, built roads, and repaired equipment.
-It is likely that they went out on routine patrols of the countryside.
 The Legio III Augusta built the thirty-nine kilometers of the Lambaesis aqueduct in eight months, and the Legion or its temporary successor kept the roads in repair throughout the period of military anarchy.
 The Legion built and fortified Lambaesis and a military colony at Thamugadi, which was settled largely by veterans of the legion.